National parks are for everyone to enjoy. Find out which ones have accessible camping, toilets, parking and trails.

 If you’re looking for accessible trails, there’s a couple that have hard packed gravel and bitumen surfaces.

-Belair is the perfect spot to enjoy an open-air lunch at the accessible picnic ground at Playford Lake.
 Pine Picnic Area One is also accessible, and has an accessible parking space and accessible toilet (suitable for left-hand transfer).

-3. Cleland Conservation Park
+3. Cleland National Park

 You should also head to the lookout at Mount Lofty Summit to enjoy the sweeping views across Adelaide.
 There’s accessible parking spaces and accessible toilets there too.